 A key highlight from New Zealand AgriFood Week’s keynote speaker, Rob Ward of the UK-based The Grocery Accelerator, was that New Zealand food and beverage brands are held in high regard among European and British consumers and our brands need to take better advantage of that.

-“New Zealand is incredibly good at what it does, but not enough people know about it.”
+“New Zealand is incredibly good at what it does, but not enough people know about it,” Ward said.

-“New Zealand is sitting on a goldmine of provenance; the country needs to get those stories across to the rest of the world.”
+“The country is sitting on a goldmine of provenance, you need to get those stories across to the rest of the world.”

-With his experience in running accelerator programmes, he believes new food and beverage brands need to look at how the tech sector operates and mimic how they build successful brands, quickly.
+With his experience in running accelerator programmes, he believes new food and beverage brands need to observe how the tech sector operates and mimic how they build successful brands, quickly.

-It is the fourth year that ASB has been the main sponsor of New Zealand AgriFood Week and ASB general manager of rural banking Richard Hegan says like with other sectors, disruption is the new reality.
+It is the fourth year that ASB has been the main sponsor of New Zealand AgriFood Week and ASB General Manager of Rural Banking Richard Hegan said like with other sectors, disruption is the new reality.
 Simply producing more and more isn’t the way of the future, and that’s why supporting events such as New Zealand AgriFood Week is important.

-“It’s also a vital opportunity to talk with primary industry leaders, future leaders, producers and consumers, about how to evolve even further and deliver the next phase of value for agriculture,” says Hegan.
+“It is a vital opportunity to talk with primary industry leaders, future leaders, producers and consumers, about how to evolve even further and deliver the next phase of value for agriculture,” said Hegan.